 Assessment of the possible effects of technological change on employment is an old and controversial issue.
 Indeed, over the last three decades the diffusion of a 'new economy' based on ICT technologies has led to a re-emergence of the classical debate on the possible adverse effects of innovation on employment.
 In a nutshell, that debate was characterised by two opposing views.
 On the one hand, fear of technological unemployment as a direct consequence of labour-saving innovation was the source of social and political concern.
 On the other, economic theory pointed out the existence of indirect effects which could counterbalance the reduction in employment, due to process innovation incorporated in the new machineries.
 Indeed, in the first half of the 19th century, classical economists put forward a theory that Marx later called the 'compensation theory' (see Marx, 1961, vol. 1, chap.
 13, and 1969, chap.
 18).
 This theory relies on different market compensation mechanisms which are triggered by technological change itself and which can counterbalance the initial labour-saving impact of process innovation (for an extensive analysis, see also Vivarelli, 1995, chaps.
 2 and 3; Petit, 1995; Vivarelli and Pianta, 2000, chap.
-2; Spiezia and Vivarelli, 2002; Pianta, 2005).
+2; Spiezia and Vivarelli, 2002; Pianta, 2005; Vivarelli, 2013).

 Compensation mechanisms include both price and income effects.
 As far as the former are concerned, process innovation leads to a decrease in the unit costs of production, which - in a competitive market - is translated into decreasing prices; in turn, decreasing prices stimulate new demand for products and so additional production and employment.
 As for the latter, in a world where competitive convergence is not instantaneous, it is observed that during the lag between the decrease in costs due to process innovation and the consequent fall in prices, extra profits and/or extra wages may be accumulated by innovative entrepreneurs and their employees.
 On the one hand, additional profits may be invested, resulting in the creation of new jobs.
-On the other, additional wages may translate into higher consumption; in turn, this increase in demand leads to
+On the other, additional wages may translate into higher consumption; in turn, this increase in demand leads to an increase in employment which may compensate initial job losses due to process innovation (Pasinetti, 1981; Boyer, 1988).

-&lt;sup>1 In this paper attention will be focused exclusively on the quantitative employment impact of innovation; for an introduction to the literature on the qualitative effect of technological change on the demand for skills see Berman, Bound and Griliches (1994); Laursen and Foss (2003); Vivarelli (2004); Piva, Santarelli and Vivarelli (2005).
+&lt;sup>1 In this paper attention will be focused exclusively on the quantitative employment impact of innovation; for an introduction to the literature on the qualitative effect of technological change on the demand for skills see: Berman, Bound and Griliches (1994); Laursen and Foss (2003); Vivarelli (2004); Piva, Santarelli and Vivarelli (2005); Piva and Vivarelli (2009).